PedroGeometrias/beeCrowdExercises/README.md

 3. Or you can just copy them here, and paste them directly on beeCrowd, via GitHub.

 ## License
-This project is licensed under the [GNU General Public License v3.0](LICENSE).
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](LICENSE) file for the full text.

 Happy Griding!